MerlinEmrys01/Major-Power-Outage-Cause-Analysis/README.md

 **Testing Score/Accuracy**: 0.7329842931937173

-The testing score only improve very slightly, which has no meaning in this case, and there is an increase in overfitting, therefore we decided to drop these two columns and only focus on our original columns `'OUTAGE.DURATION'` and `'DEMAND.LOSS.MW'`.
+The testing score only improved very slightly, which has no meaning in this case, and there is an increase in overfitting, therefore we decided to drop these two columns and only focus on our original columns `'OUTAGE.DURATION'` and `'DEMAND.LOSS.MW'`.

 We carefully reviewed the data we have, and realized that we actually don't always have a good amount of data in every cause category for accurate prediction: